 - Analytical Writing: Short films are the perfect vehicle to analyze literary elements.
 One of the essays my students most enjoy is when I ask them to write a couple pages about a short film of their choosing.
 I ask them to interpret an unstated message in the film (which is usually simple since short films are lacking in dialogue), and they must support that interpretation with evidence from the visual text.
 I usually model how to do this kind of writing with“For the Birds.”

-Hopefully you have some new ideas for how you can pair reading and writing together in your curriculum.
+Hopefully you have some new ideas for balancing reading and writing in your curriculum.
 If this post inspired you or reminded you of a good idea, please share it in the comments so that we have a growing resource bank for teachers who are looking for new approaches!
 We value your input.

 Looking for ideas to scaffold writing for struggling students?
 You can read about simple, practical ideas to support at-risk students here.